Jan 13, 2025 Market Outlook

 Chief Investment Officer

-Central banks: European Central Bank expected to make more rate cutting steps than the Fed
+Central Banks: European Central Bank expected to cut rates faster than the Fed

 #2 Equites